Cubic Yards Calculator

 Circle Area

-Let's move on to circular areas.
-To calculate the volume of an object with a circular base, we need another version of the formula for calculating area.
-First, we calculate the area of a circle using the following formula:
+Next, let's look at circular areas.
+To calculate the volume of a space with a circular base, we use the standard formula for the area of a circle:

 Area (ft²) = π × (Diameter / 2)²